-Household-level expenditure by category is available from the Bureau of Labor Statistic (BLS) Consumer Expenditure Survey (CEX).
-This running survey uses interviews and diaries to continually collect expenditure, income, and demographic data for a representative sample of American households.
+Household-level expenditure by category is available from the U.S. Bureau of Labor Statistics (BLS) Consumer Expenditure Survey (CEX).
+This ongoing survey uses interviews and diaries to continually collect expenditure, income, housing, and demographic data for a representative sample of American households.
 It is the primary source of information on how expenditure patterns vary across types of goods and services, space, and household characteristics.

-However, household expenditure totals in the CEX are consistently lower than those in the Personal Consumption Expenditures (PCE) component of the Bureau of Economic Analysis (BEA) national accounts (National Research Council 2013).5 The latter provides aggregate household expenditure based on what businesses report to have sold, whereas the CEX provides what households report to have purchased.
+However, household expenditure totals in the CEX are consistently lower than those in the Personal Consumption Expenditures (PCE) component of the U.S. Bureau of Economic Analysis (BEA) national accounts (National Research Council 2013).
+The latter provides aggregate household expenditure based on what businesses report to have sold, whereas the CEX provides what households report to have purchased.

-When expenditure is summed across categories with comparable definitions, CEX totals are typically only 75% of PCE - and reporting rates vary widely across different kinds of goods.
-Discrepancy between expenditure surveys and national accounts are not uncommon.
+When expenditure is summed across categories with comparable definitions, CEX totals are typically only 75% of PCE - and reporting rates vary widely across different kinds of goods and services.
+Discrepancies between expenditure surveys and national accounts are not uncommon.
 While there is no theoretical preference for one over the other, there are good practical reasons to prefer PCE as the accurate measure in rich countries (Deaton 2005).